 It’s hard to distil it.
 The joys and the frustrations happen every day together.
 But if you can bring someone out of the bush who’s in obstructed labour, or in terrible pain and you can deliver that baby, that’s a very satisfying thing.

-Also to be involved with the community, to sort out their issues, like today.
-We’re going to the back side of the mountain to try and sort out this tribal fighting.
-To be part of a community in such an intimate way that you’re really involved in the machinations of what makes the community tick, for better or for worse - that’s a very privileged position to be in.
+Also to be involved with the community to sort out their issues.
+Today, we’re going to the back side of the mountain to try and sort out this tribal fighting.
+To be part of a community in such an intimate way where you’re really involved in the machinations of what makes the community tick, for better or worse – that’s a very privileged position to be in.
 There’s a deep satisfaction that this is what we’re meant to be doing.

 ‘They construct a stretcher and carry the person for up to three days in some cases, or they get them to an airstrip, get on the radio and organise a flight.’